safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

   - mendix
   - process-automation
 ---
-# Deploy Mendix apps to Kubernetes with Gitlab

 In this post, You can learn the process to deploy the Mendix application to the Kubernetes cluster with the Gitlab Pipeline.
 It will implement a pipeline stage to build and deploy the application.

 This is the second post in a series that automates the deployment of Mendix applications using Gitlab.
 In the first post, the Gitlab pipeline was implemented to move code from the Team server to a Gitlab repository.